mikuya707/Airbnb_Clone/README.md

 # Airbnb_Clone
-This is a front-end design code project aims to clone Airbnb website.
+This is a front-end design code project simulates to clone Airbnb website interface design.